stringparser/manifold/README.md

 ## instance properties

-- `manifold.parses`: property parsers are stored here
+- `manifold.regex`: regexes are stored here
 - `manifold.store`: key value store with all of the nodes stored
-- `manifold.regex`: regexes are stored here

 ## why